 The top five advantages of shelter services in Mexico

-When starting a business in Mexico as a foreigner, the knowledge gap is often vast, and the learning curve steep.
+When starting a business in Mexico as a foreigner, the knowledge gap is often vast, and the learning curve is steep.
 Shelter service providers help navigate issues that are unique to the country – such as IMMEX registration and customs compliance – among many other benefits.
-The primary advantages include:

 - Fast start-up.
 Working with a shelter services provider can eliminate many common start-up hurdles.
 For example, your provider already has an IMMEX and IVA certification.
 Under the shelter model, the foreign company enters the country as a division of the shelter company.
 This can radically reduce the time spent waiting for permits, and the resulting cash-flow implications are far less than starting from scratch.

 - Lower costs.
 The Mexican government views the shelter model very favorably, given its ability to facilitate foreign investment.
 Companies operating under the shelter model are considered beneficial entities and are, therefore, awarded various income, consumption, and import/export tax incentives.
 Additionally, because shelter companies provide the same services to a range of manufacturers, the resulting economies of scale allow for reduced cost of service that is passed on to their clients.